nebula643/Office-Tool-docs/docs/faq/activation.md

 ---

-Manual operation: Stop `Software Protection` service, delete dat files on `C:\Windows\System32\spp\store\2.0` (On Windows Insider, the folder name is store_test).
+Manual operation: Stop `Software Protection` service, delete dat files on `C:\Windows\System32\spp\store\2.0` (on Windows Insider, the folder name is store_test).
 Then retry to activate Office.

-After installed Office licenses, wait three minutes.
-Then continue your operation.
+After installed Office licenses, wait three minutes, then continue your operation.

 **If the problem is not resolved, you may need to try again.**